john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 <https://www.16personalities.com/free-personality-test>

-This tool is based on the Meyers-Briggs Personality Model that has helped organizations and individuals better understand themselves and people they collaborate with.
+This tool is based on the Meyers-Briggs Personality Model that has helped organizations and individuals better understand themselves and the people they collaborate with.